SundareshSankaran/all-about-arrow/README.md

 1. Quick Demo: to show the basics, getting started:  [here](/examples/quick-demo.ipynb)
 2. Reading from and writing to an open file format such as Parquet: [here](/examples/read-and-write-parquet.ipynb)
+3. Saving Arrow to disk and use for memory mapping.